-In January, we went to Merida for Angie's birthday.
-We brought along two friends who had never been out of the country besides Canada, and when you live as close to Canada as we do, that's not a particularly exciting adventure.
+In January, we went to Mérida for Angie's birthday.
+We brought along two friends who had never been out of the country besides Canada, and when you live as close to Canada as we do, that's not particularly an accomplishment.

 The other side of that is when I travel with other people I don't like to put expectations on them or myself.
 I don't want them to feel like they have to do what I want to do, or I have to do what they want to do.
 Because different people like different things.

 Some people like structure and to have every detail of their trip planned out.
 Some people like to go with the flow.

 So I figured we'd do a little of column A, and a little of column B.

 We rented a nice house with a great pool in the Centro about two blocks from Paseo de Montejo and right across the street (and I mean right across the street) from the bakery SOCO Merida.
 Waking up to the smell of the baking bread every morning was the most amazing experience.